IrinaCristali/IrinaCristali.github.io/_pages/about.md

 <p><div style="text-align: justify">
 Previously, I completed my undergraduate studies at Duke University, where I double majored in mathematics and statistical science.
-I was extremely fortunate to work with Professor <a href="https://services.math.duke.edu/~rtd/">Richard Durrett</a> on developing limit theorems for spatio-temporal stochastic processes, to study statistical learning theory with Professor <a href="https://sayanmuk.github.io">Sayan Mukherjee</a>, and to collaborate with Professor <a href="https://uwaterloo.ca/scholar/a2layton">Anita Layton</a> on mathematically modelling renal physiology processes.
+I was extremely fortunate to work with Professor <a href="https://services.math.duke.edu/~rtd/">Richard Durrett</a> on developing limit theorems for spatio-temporal stochastic processes, to study statistical learning theory with Professor <a href="https://sayanmuk.github.io">Sayan Mukherjee</a>, and to collaborate with Professor <a href="https://uwaterloo.ca/scholar/a2layton">Anita Layton</a> on mathematically modelling renal physiology mechanisms.
 </div></p>

 <p><div style="text-align: justify">